HIST 270: History of China

 Cao Cao: State-Builder

-By early 3rd century, Cao Cao dominates north through superior organization:
+By the early 3rd century, Cao Cao dominates the north through superior organization:

 • Administration that extracts resources amid chaos

-Not hero or villain—institutional competence in collapsing world.
+Not hero or villain — institutional competence in a collapsing world.

 • 220: Cao Pi founds Wei (north)